 Adults who are physically inactive, or who do not get the recommended 150 minutes per week of physical activity, are at a higher risk of heart disease, high blood pressure, certain cancers, anxiety, and depression.
-Factors that can discourage physical activity include lack of safe exercise opportunities, lack of parks and recreational facilities, and poor air quality.1
+Factors that can discourage physical activity include lack of safe exercise opportunities, lack of parks and recreational facilities, and poor air quality.1,2

-Physical inactivity was based on the following question: “During the past month, other than your regular job, did you participate in any physical activities or exercises, such as running, calisthenics, golf, gardening, or walking for exercise?”
+Physical inactivity was based on the following question: During the past 12 months, did you typically participate in any physical activities or exercises, such as running, calisthenics, golf, gardening, or walking for exercise?”
 Those who responded “No” were considered to be physically inactive.

 Click to Enlarge

 1 Centers for Disease Control and Prevention.
-(2016b).
+(2016).
 Interventions.
 Retrieved from http://www.cdc.gov/workplacehealthpromotion/healthstrategies/physical-activity/interventions/programs.html

 2 World Health Organization. (n.d.).
 Global strategy on diet, physical activity and health.
 Physical inactivity: A global public health problem.
 Retrieved from http://www.who.int/dietphysicalactivity/factsheet_inactivity/en/